 Go out and buy the cheapest, or go to Goodwill and get some basic t-shirts and gym shorts.
 You never know when someone will need spare clothes and you’ll be a hero.
 Just go with big sizes to make sure everyone can be covered.

 The flares and VHF radio are more for people who go in the ocean.
 If you’re on the lake, a regular tow service is all you really need.
 If you do get a VHF radio, make sure to keep it close and easy to access.
-Also, make sure to keep the battery charged or buy the radios that mount to the boat itself.
+Also, make sure to keep the battery charged or buy the radios that mount to the vessel itself.

-4. Boat Fire Extinguisher
+4. Fire Extinguisher

 You never know when you’ll need a paddle, but when you do, you’ll be glad you have one.